5 Flattering Wide-Leg Jean Outfits for Women Over 50

 - cropped sweater – a chunky cropped sweater and a pair of wide-flare jeans is fabulous

-- top with horizontal stripes – I like the look of a boat neck, horizontal striped top tucked into wide-leg jeans, which gives a nautical look.
+- Top with horizontal stripes – I like the look of a boat neck and horizontal striped top tucked into wide-leg jeans, which gives a nautical look.
 Funny enough, wide-leg jeans are said to have first been worn by sailors, so no wonder it is a good look!

 A straight or wide-leg jean is more flattering than a skinny jean for most body types.
 Skinny jeans simply aren’t that popular right now.
 I do agree that cropped wide-leg jeans aren’t for everyone’s body type.
 The great thing is that there really isn’t a “ruling” jean type and that’s a good thing so everyone can wear their fav and still be in style.